 While Davy's arc lamp was certainly an improvement on Volta's stand-alone piles, it still wasn't a very practical source of lighting.
 This rudimentary lamp burned out quickly and was much too bright for use in a home or workspace.
 However in a 2012 lecture for the Proceedings of the American Philosophical Society (opens in new tab), John Meurig Thomas wrote that Davy’s other experiments with lighting led to both the miners' safety lamp, and also street lighting in Paris "and many other European cities."
 The principles behind Davy's arc light were used throughout the 1800s in the development of many other electric lamps and bulbs.

 In 1840, British scientist Warren de la Rue developed an efficiently designed lightbulb using a coiled platinum filament in place of copper, but the high cost of platinum kept the bulb from becoming a commercial success, according to Interesting Engineering (opens in new tab).
 In 1848, Englishman William Staite improved the longevity of conventional arc lamps by developing a clockwork mechanism that regulated the movement of the lamps' quick-to-erode carbon rods, according to the Institution of Engineering and Technology (opens in new tab).
-But the cost of the batteries used to power Staite's lamps put a damper on the inventor's commercial ventures.
+But the cost of the batteries used to power Staite's lamps also limited their practical applications.

 Joseph Swan vs. Thomas Edison

-In 1850, English chemist Joseph Swan tackled the cost-effectiveness problem of previous inventors and by 1860 he had developed a lightbulb that used carbonized paper filaments in place of those made of platinum, according to the BBC (opens in new tab).
-Swan received a patent (opens in new tab) in the UK in 1878, and in February 1879 he demonstrated a working lamp in a lecture in Newcastle, England, according to the Smithsonian Institution (opens in new tab).
+In 1850, English chemist Joseph Swan began trying to make electrical light more economical, and by 1860 he had developed a lightbulb that used carbonized paper filaments in place of those made of platinum, according to the BBC (opens in new tab).
+Swan received a patent (opens in new tab) in the U.K. in 1878, and in February 1879 he demonstrated a working lamp in a lecture in Newcastle, England, according to the Smithsonian Institution (opens in new tab).

 Like earlier renditions of the lightbulb, Swan's filaments were placed in a vacuum tube to minimize their exposure to oxygen, extending their lifespan.
-Unfortunately for Swan, the vacuum pumps of his day were not efficient as they are now, and while his prototype worked well for a demonstration, it was impractical in actual use.
+Unfortunately for Swan, vacuum pumps weren't very efficient then, and the prototype didn't work well enough for everyday use.

 Edison realized that the problem with Swan's design was the filament.
 A thin filament with high electrical resistance would make a lamp practical because it would require only a little current to make it glow.
-He demonstrated his lightbulb in December 1879.
+He demonstrated his lightbulb, with a platinum filament in a glass vacuum bulb, in December 1879 in Menlo Park, New Jersey, according to the Franklin Institute (opens in new tab).
 Swan incorporated the improvement into his lightbulbs and founded an electrical lighting company in England.

 First practical incandescent lightbulb

-Where Edison succeeded and surpassed his competition was in developing a practical and inexpensive lightbulb, according to the DOE.
-Edison and his team of researchers in Edison's laboratory in Menlo Park, N.J., tested more than 3,000 designs for bulbs between 1878 and 1880.
+Where Edison surpassed his competition was in developing a practical and inexpensive lightbulb, according to the DOE.
+Edison and his team of researchers tested more than 3,000 designs for bulbs between 1878 and 1880.

 In Nov.
 1879, Edison filed a patent for an electric lamp with a carbon filament, according to the National Archives. (opens in new tab) The patent listed several materials that might be used for the filament, including cotton, linen and wood.
 Edison spent the next year finding the perfect filament for his new bulb, testing more than 6,000 plants to determine which material would burn the longest.